amitxv/PC-Tuning/docs/physical-setup.md

 - Disable all power saving features such as [Active State Power Management](https://en.wikipedia.org/wiki/Active_State_Power_Management), [Aggressive Link Power Management](https://en.wikipedia.org/wiki/Aggressive_Link_Power_Management), DRAM Power Down Mode, PCIe Clock Gating and more.
 Search the internet if you are unsure whether a given setting is power saving related

-- Disable unnecessary devices such as WLAN, Bluetooth, High Definition Audio (if you are not using aux/line-in audio) controllers and unused USB ports (refer to [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html)), PCIe slots, iGPU and DIMM slots
+- Disable unnecessary devices such as WLAN, Bluetooth, High Definition Audio (if you are not using aux/line-in audio) controllers and unused USB ports (refer to [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html)), PCIe slots, iGPU and RAM slots

 - Disable Trusted Platform Module.
 On Windows 11, a minority of anticheats (Vanguard, FACEIT) require it to be enabled